inno-devops-labs/S25-core-course-labs/app_python/PYTHON.md

 - The application is kept simple and focused on a single responsibility: displaying the current time in Moscow.
 So the code is written using Single Responsibility principle.
 - Code was formatted by `black` formatter, so it is adhered to PEP-8 guidelines.
 - Code was analyzed using `pylint` framework and was rated 10/10.

+## Unit tests

+There are three unit tests provided:

+1. Checking response code of the web application.
+2. Checking content of the response.
+3. Checking correctness of time provided.